dennisdevulder/sso_nerds/README.md

 `bundle install`

-`change the .env file to match your client_id and client_secret provided`
+`change the app.rb file to match your client_id and client_secret provided`

 `ruby app.rb`